wguanicedew/iam/doc/admin-guide/health_endpoints.md

 ## Health checks

-IAM Login Service expose health endpoints to monitor the running instance status.
+The IAM Login Service exposes a set of health endpoints that can be used to monitor the status of the service.

-Health endpoints expose a different set of information, depending on the requests is authenticated: users with authority `ROLE_ADMIN` can see more details; anonymous requests receive only a summary of the health status.
+Health endpoints expose a different set of information depending on the user privileges; administrator users can see more details, while anonymous requests typically receive only a summary of the health status.

 These endpoints return:
 - HTTP code 200 if everything is ok;
-- HTTP code 500 if any health check fail.
+- HTTP code 500 if any health check fails.

 ##### `/health`
-This endpoint monitors the health application, composing disk space and database health check.
+This is a general application health check endpoint, which composes disk space and database health checks.

 Examples.
 ```console